 Understanding the STudent conduct process

 Through accepting membership in the educational community, the student assumes the responsibility to abide by and meet the academic performance standards and student conduct expectations.
 When a student's behavior appears to come into conflict with campus expectations or policy the student can expect to be confronted and referred to a campus conduct officer or the student judicial board.

 - Complaint - Anyone can file a complaint using an Incident Report.

 - Investigation - In the case of a filed Incident Report, investigations are conducted by the Campus Safety department.
-After investigation, the Dean of Students office will decide whether or not a hearing is necessary.
+After investigation, the Dean of Students (or designee) will decide whether or not a hearing is necessary.
 (Note: The complainant and respondent have the right to have one person of their choice, excluding any material witnesses, accompany them throughout the entire process.
-This person does not play an active role inthe process and is present only as support.)
+This person cannot play an active role in the process and is present only as support.)

 - Notice of Hearing - A Notice of Hearing letter is sent to the individuals involved requesting they appear before a conduct officer or the judicial board.
 If the respondent fails to appear, a hearing takes place without the respondent in accordance with campus policy regarding Failure to Appear and Finding Without Response (below).

 - Hearing - During the hearing the student explains their actions.
-Hearings may be conducted by a college hearing officer or the student judicial board.
+Hearings may be conducted by a College conduct officer or the student judicial board.

 - Conclusion - In cases where a hearing has taken place, the conduct officer or judicial board makes a decision based upon preponderance of evidence (more likely than not) and a Notice of Findings letter is sent, indicating sanctions, if any.